wso2/identity-apps/README.md

 Once the development server is live, you can access the application via [https://localhost:9000/myaccount](https://localhost:9000/myaccount).

+## Releases

+This repository uses [🦋 Changesets](https://github.com/changesets/changesets) to manage releases.
+Refer to [release documentation](docs/release/README.md) to learn more about the release process.

 ## Configuration

 The portals i.e. Console & My Account are configurable using the `deployment.toml` when they are hosted inside the Identity Server.